SOFR Full Form-Secured Overnight Financing Rate

 Why SOFR Replaced LIBOR

-LIBOR, once the dominant benchmark for interest rates, faced severe criticism due to manipulation scandals and lack of transaction-based data.
-As a result, global regulators sought a more reliable alternative.
-The Alternative Reference Rates Committee (ARRC) in the U.S. recommended SOFR as the primary replacement.
+LIBOR faced criticism due to manipulation scandals and lack of transaction-based data.
+The Alternative Reference Rates Committee (ARRC) recommended SOFR as the primary replacement for its reliability and transparency.

 Advantages of SOFR

-Higher Transparency: Based on actual repo transactions, eliminating the risk of manipulation.
+- Higher Transparency: Based on actual transactions, eliminating manipulation risks.

-Lower Credit Risk: Secured by U.S. Treasury securities, reducing market volatility.
+- Lower Credit Risk: Secured by U.S. Treasuries, reducing volatility.

-Regulatory Support: Backed by the Federal Reserve and ARRC, ensuring long-term stability.
+- Regulatory Support: Backed by the Federal Reserve and ARRC for stability.

-Global Adoption: Widely accepted by banks, corporations, and financial institutions.
+- Global Adoption: Accepted by banks and financial institutions worldwide.

 Challenges of SOFR Implementation